S1R4TH/Grok-Log-Extraction-Tool-Browser/docs/README.md

 # Grok Log Extraction Tool (Browser Edition)

-Extract conversations from your exported Grok data and convert them into easy-to-read HTML, JSON, and TXT files.
+Convert conversations from a Grok data export into readable HTML, JSON, and TXT files.

-No installation or executable download is required.
-The tool runs as a static website hosted on GitHub Pages and processes the selected Grok export folder locally in your browser.
+The tool runs entirely in Chrome or Edge.
+No application installation is required, and your Grok data is not uploaded to a server.

+---

+# What This Tool Exports

+You can select any combination of these output formats:

+- **HTML** — selected by default
+- **JSON**
+- **TXT**

+For example, you can export:

+- HTML only
+- JSON only
+- TXT only
+- HTML and JSON
+- HTML and TXT
+- JSON and TXT
+- HTML, JSON, and TXT

+Only the selected format folders are created or updated.

+HTML output includes the visual conversation layout, monthly pages, a monthly index, Sources, and locally available attachments.
+JSON and TXT remain conversation-focused and do not include expanded Sources, tool traces, or attachment metadata.

 ---